richard-porter/frozen-kernel/README.md

 5. Running the behavioral drift detection tests (safety-ledgers/ behavioral-drift-detection-ledger.md) against the implementation

+This two-repository structure — frozen-kernel making the promises, safety-ledgers verifying compliance — instantiates the structural separation Burgess formalizes in Promise Theory: promises are made by the agent that controls the behavior; assessments are made by observers who record whether those promises were honored.
+The ledgers cannot compel behavior.
+They can only record whether the architecture kept its word.

 There is no proprietary component.
 Independent implementations should produce the same governance behavior for any given input state.
 Where they do not, the specification is ambiguous and should be clarified — open an issue.